 IMPORTANT: If the keypad beeps rapidly upon entering the premises, an alarm has occurred during your absence and an intruder may still be on the premises.
 LEAVE IMMEDIATELY and CONTACT THE POLICE from a nearby safe location.

 The keypad allows you to control all system functions.
-In the speaker phone mode the keypad becomes a full-function telephone keypad The keypad features telephone-style keys and a Liquid Crystal Display (LCD), which shows the nature and location of all occurrences.
+The keypad features telephonestyle keys and a Liquid Crystal Display (LCD) which shows the nature and location of all occurrences.